 We stayed in Nice, the largest city in the south of France.
 Our hotel was in a perfect location because it provided easy access to everything we wanted to do and had an amazing view from our room.
 We booked the whole trip through British Airways.
 For other guests’ feedback, you can read reviews on TripAdvisor.
 Or, you can read my review.

 The Promenade de Anglais is just one of the many streets that offers endless photo opportunities.
 That is the famous street you see in the image above.
 Whether you are going for a jog, strolling casually, or venturing around on a bike, I think it’s easy to agree that the views are exquisite.

 However, even the small streets away from the sea in Nice offer inspiration.
 The flowers and beautiful colour palettes of the buildings popping against the azure sky are such a contrast from London’s city sights.

-It seemed like to matter where we wondered and looked, there was a hidden gem that led us to another adventure full of candy for our eyes.
-For example, take a look at the waterfall in the top centre of the photo below.
+It seemed like no matter where we wandered and looked, there was a hidden gem that led us to another adventure full of candy for our eyes.
+For example, take a look at the waterfall in the top center of the photo below.
 We spotted this from a street market and took the short hike to visit this area called the Parc Forestier du Mont-Boron.

 While walking around we saw plush trees and waterfalls, and the views of Nice were majestic.

 Best Places to Visit in South of France- Views